Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport

 \acknowledgments

-We thank Irene Tamborra for her valuable comments on the manuscript.
+We are grateful to Irene Tamborra for her valuable comments on the manuscript and to Bernhard M{\"u}ller for enlightening discussions.
+We further thank Shaoming Zhang for his help with the 3D visualizations.
 At Garching, this project was supported by the European Research Council through grant ERC-AdG No.\ 341157-COCO2CASA, and by the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM) and the Excellence Cluster Universe (EXC 153; http://www.universe-cluster.de/).
 OJ acknowledges support by the Special Postdoctoral Researchers (SPDR) program and the iTHEMS cluster at RIKEN.
 Computer resources for this project have been provided by the Leibniz Supercomputing Centre (LRZ) under grant pr62za, and by the Max Planck Computing and Data Facility (MPCDF) on the HPC system Hydra.